Two Utah Digital-First Banking Brands

 Small business |

-Ally does not offer business accounts but they do offer commercial vehicle financing and lines of credit. |
+Ally does not offer business accounts but it offers commercial vehicle financing and lines of credit. |

-SoFi doesn’t provide the accounts directly, their marketplace allows users to compare options from various providers. |
+SoFi does not provide business accounts directly, their marketplace allows users to compare options from various providers. |

 |